PuertoRicanGenome/Annotation/README.md

 `A reference-quality, fully annotated genome from a Puerto Rican individual`, unpublished

-The annotation for the version 3.0 of the assembly is available at:
+**The annotation for the version 3.0 of the assembly is available at: **

-* ftp://ftp.ccb.jhu.edu/pub/data/Homo_sapiens/PR1/v3.0/Annotation/

-## Annotation Files

 * ftp://ftp.ccb.jhu.edu/pub/data/Homo_sapiens/PR1/v3.0/Annotation/pr1v3.0_final.gff3:  	               Chromosomes 1-22 and X genes lifted over from CHM13 and chromosome Y genes lifted over from GRCh38 (from GENCODEv35 annotation).
 This includes protein-coding genes, lncRNAs, and rRNAs.